ljxw88/pure-data-loop-pedal/README.md

 ### Drum Unit

-This unit is the direct copy of "Drum Kit Interface" designed in week 6.
+This unit is the direct copy of "Drum Kit Interface".
 The detailed explanation on how it works can be found in my portfolio 1.

 ![w9-drum](./extra-files/w9-drum-implementation.png) *drum unit implementation*